priellaa/proposal-visible-novel/preposal.md

 ## What idea(s) do you have for your final project?

-A Visual Novel on Renpy
+A Visual Novel with the use of Renpy

 ## If you plan to collaborate with one or two classmates, what are their names?